Milford Sound Walks Guide

 It rains quite a lot in Milford Sound so make sure to check the weather before planning your walking trip.

 We drove out to Milford Sound for the day from our hotel in Te Anau.
 This gave us plenty of time to do a few free walks then take a 2 hour boat trip in the Milford Sounds.
+If you don’t mind what time you go you can get a really good deal on the Mitre Peak Cruise here.
 It really is spectacular and well worth it.
 If you’d rather someone else drive while you soak up the scenery (it’s a long drive of 118km from Te Anau) then take a bus tour which includes the cruise and a walk, which leaves from Te Anau.
+If you’re flexible with your times you can save up to 50% on the bus tour and Milford Sound cruise here.

 How many waterfalls are in Milford Sound